-If the information received from the Texas Education Agency on the number of special education students in the State is added, the 1970 total handicapped is 647,007, or 5.8 percent of the population.
-By 1980 it is expected that the number of special education students will increase to 22,286 to make the total number of handicapped 763,632 or 5.8 percent of the total population.
+If we add the information we received from the Texas Education Agency on the number of special education students in the State, we find the 1970 total handicapped to be 647,007 or 5.8 percent of the population.
+By 1980 it is expected that this number of students will increase to 22,286 to make the total number of handicapped 763,632 or 5.8 percent of the total population.